Batto1/Structured-Zephyr-App-Template/README.md

 ## Structured Zephyr Application Template

 ### Overview
-This is a template for applications being developed on [Zephyr platform][zephyr_platform] that showcases somewhat more advanced file structuring that can be useful for achievening a more intiutive and better handled software files such that foldering and categorising the files itself doesn't create any overhead on the development.
+This is a template for applications being developed on [Zephyr RTOS platform][zephyr_platform] that showcases somewhat more advanced file structuring that can be useful for achievening a more intiutive and better handled software files such that foldering and categorising the files itself doesn't create any overhead on the development.
 Furthermore it's aimed that development files can be easily explored in every stage of project by any familiar or unfamiliar developer working on the project.

 [zephyr_platform]: https://github.com/zephyrproject-rtos/zephyr